 The Siege Of The Perimeter In Oosterbeek.

 The Airborne Museum has become an imposing museum.
-It recently opened an extension in its cellars in which you can relive what the paratroopers had to endure.
+It recently opened an extension in its cellars where you can relive what the paratroopers had to endure.
 A visit to this museum is highly recommended, and you can find their website here.

-The loss of Westerbouwing Heights was a severe strategic loss for the British paratroopers.
-The Germans were now able to cover the Rhine and surrounding land with machine guns at Westerbouwing Heights all the way up to the destroyed train bridge at Oosterbeek.
+Westerbouwing Heights was a severe strategic loss for the British paratroopers.
+The Germans could now cover the Rhine and surrounding land with machine guns at Westerbouwing Heights up to the destroyed train bridge at Oosterbeek.

 The Airborne Cemetery In Oosterbeek.

-The Airborne Cemetery is located in the north of Oosterbeek and has become a monument for the almost 1800 paratroopers who fought and died in this dreadful battle.
+The Airborne Cemetery is located north of Oosterbeek and has become a monument for the almost 1800 paratroopers who fought and died in this dreadful battle.

 The cemetery location is now a quiet and peaceful part of Oosterbeek.
-The inhabitants of Oosterbeek told me that the northern part of Oosterbeek was the part with the fiercest fighting of all during the battle.
-This is where the German pressure was apparently most intense and where the paratroopers were still able to resist them.
+However, the inhabitants of Oosterbeek told me that the northern part of Oosterbeek had the fiercest fighting during the battle.
+This is where the German pressure was most intense, and the paratroopers could still resist them.

 What Are Good Books About The Battle Of Arnhem?

-A more recent and, in my opinion, a much better book is “Arnhem, the battle for the bridges” from Antony Beevor and first published in 2018.
+A more recent and, in my opinion, a much better book is “Arnhem, the Battle for the Bridges” by Antony Beevor, first published in 2018.
 Antony Beevor masterfully tells the story of these brave men.
-He points out the major mistakes made by the British High Command and the overconfidence that led to the loss of so many lives.
+He points out the significant mistakes the British High Command made and the overconfidence that led to the loss of so many lives.
 I highly recommend this book If you want to relive those frightening days.

 What Is A Good Movie About The Battle Of Arnhem?

-A bridge too far is an impressive movie, but it is still a movie that is a bit romanticized.
-In my opinion, the best documentary on the internet about the battle of Arnhem is a documentary which is also called “a bridge too far” and can be found below.
+A bridge too far is an impressive movie, but it is still romanticized.
+In my opinion, the best documentary on the internet about the battle of Arnhem is a documentary which is also called “a bridge too far,” which can be found below.